 Medconnex is a website we developed in order to centralise resources for Phase 1, 2 and 3.
 Unlike the plethora of google drive and dropbox folders, the files are permanently on the website and free of duplicates.
-Under Phase 2 you will see:
+Under Phase 2, you will see past ICE MCQs and past assignments, as well as updated Lawson Notes.